Smack, H, horse, Harry, boy, junk, shit, skag, brown

 How common is heroin use?

-The 2013 National Drug Strategy Household Survey found that 0.1% of Australians aged 14 and over had used heroin in the preceding year and 1.2% had ever tried it.
-A positive finding is that overall percentages are slightly lower than those found in previous surveys.
+The 2016 National Drug Strategy Household Survey found that 0.2% of Australians aged 14 and over had used heroin in the preceding year and 1.3% had ever tried it.

 Short term effects